yi904835116/chatNow/README.md

 * Concurrent programming with Mutex and channels

 ## Features
+* Implemented user login with HTTPS Auth, Middleware, credential/session encryption with bcrpt and hmac
+* Modelled and trained a NPL chatbot using Wit.ai and created a Node.js microservice that handles user’s chat-related questions
+* Enabled Websocket for real-time notification with Concurrency using goroutine, go channel, and Mutex Lock
+* Deployed the go and Node servers and web client using Docker and Digital Ocean
 * Suggest-as-you-type searching (Trie implementation)
 * Dynamic service discovery
 * Allow users to react to a message using an emoji.